Can You Vacuum Pool After Adding Chemicals? Safety Guide

 Safe to vacuum right after adding pool chemicals?

-Just added chlorine shock and algaecide to my pool.
+Despite adding chlorine shock and algaecide yesterday, is it dangerous to vacuum my pool with my kids swimming here regularly?
 Can I start vacuuming immediately or do I need to wait?
 Don't want to mess up the chemical distribution or damage my equipment.

 Quick Answer